 Beaver Dam Analogues (BDAs) are designed to mimic wetland natural ecological processes and are a low-cost approach to wetland restoration and fish habitat enhancement.
 This study uses spatial models to predict a riverscape's capacity in supporting dam-building activity by beavers in British Columbia.
-The goal is to predict location and size of beaver dams and inform where BDAs can be built.
-These efforts will augment DUC conservation planning and project implementation as well as highlight the importance of investing in nature-based climate solutions.
+The goal is to predict the location and size of beaver dams and inform where BDAs can be built.
+These efforts will augment DUC conservation planning and project implementation while highlighting the importance of nature-based climate solutions.